Penelope Schenk grew up in Southwest Harbor, Maine. Her parents, both painters,

 for children; the next year, it earned a "What's Cool" rating

 from Yahoo!
+A later edition was mentioned in the New York Times' Circuits section.
 The calendar, located at catwholaughed.com,

-is now in its eleventh year, and has gained an enthusiastic worldwide
+has gained an enthusiastic worldwide

 are available